mohit2978/Java/002.eazybytes/section_14_Exceptions/README.md

 And many more...
 ### Unchecked Exceptions (RuntimeExceptions):

+- 📌 Definition: Unchecked exceptions are exceptions that occur at runtime and are not checked by the compiler.
+- 📌 Purpose: They indicate programming logic errors (e.g., accessing a null object).

+✅ Examples:

+    NullPointerException
+    ArrayIndexOutOfBoundsException
+    ArithmeticException
+    IllegalArgumentException
+✅ Handling Optional:

+You don’t need to catch or declare unchecked exceptions.

 - **ArithmeticException :** Indicates that an arithmetic operation has failed.
 - **NullPointerException :** Indicates an attempt to access or invoke a method on a null object.
 - **ArrayIndexOutOfBoundsException :** Indicates that an array has been accessed with an illegal index.